Synonym(s): Collared Dove, Ring-neck Dove

 U.S. Present: The Eurasian Collared-Dove is found throughout most of the United States, especially the Gulf Coast and Southeastern United States.
 However, the doves have spread all across the south-central regions of the United States, and is gradually making its way west.

-The Eurasian Collared-Dove is found in Texas, especially across the Northern edge of the state all the way east to Louisiana including Houston.
+Distribution: The Eurasian Collared-Dove is found in Texas, especially across the Northern edge of the state all the way east to Louisiana including Houston.

 The Eurasian Collared-Dove and the introduced Ringed Turtle-Dove (Streptopelia risoria), are nearly identical in appearance and may easily be confused.
 The White-winged Dove (Zenaida asiatica) and the Mourning Dove (Zenaida macroura) are also very similar in size and appearance to the Eurasian Collared-Dove, but both lack the black collar.